-2.10.4 Shielding for Sodium Loop
+Shielding for Sodium Loop

-The total volume of sodium in the LAMPRE I system is $\sim 7.5 \text{ ft}^3$.
-Of this total, 3 ft3 is contained in the sodium equipment room piping, 2 ft3 in the piping from the reactor to the sodium equipment room, 1 ft3 in the heat exchanger, and 1-1/2 ft3 in the reactor vessel.
-The N24 equilibrium activity induced in the sodium is calculated to be 6 mc/cm3.
-In estimating the radiation levels in the vicinity of the sodium system, the coolant loop was divided into four parts, each part being considered as an independent source.
-The four sources considered were sodium equipment room piping, the surge tank, the heat exchanger, and the dump tank.
+The total volume of sodium in the LAMPRE I system is ~ 7.5 ft3.
+Of this total, 3 ft3 is contained in the sodium equipment room piping, 2 ft3 in the piping from the reactor to the sodium equipment room and 1 ft3 in the heat exchanger.
+The equilibrium N^{24} activity induced in the sodium is calculated to be 6 mc/cm3.
+In estimating the radiation levels in the vicinity of the sodium system the coolant loop was divided into four parts, each part being considered as an independent source.
+The four sources considered were: sodium equipment room piping, the surge tank, the heat exchanger, and the dump tank.

 Radiation levels were calculated for the block storage and boiler room areas, and for the sodium equipment room.
-Typical values for the gamma ray dose rates above the sodium equipment room (ceiling 2-1/2 ft normal concrete) are 7 mr/hr with 6 in. of steel and 40 mr/hr with 2 in. of lead.
-Dose rates 1 ft from the 8 in. lead walls at the north and south ends of the sodium equipment room are ~50 mr/hr.
+Typical values for the gamma ray dose rates above the sodium equipment room (2-1/2 ft normalconcrete ceiling) are 7 mr/hr with 6 in. of steel and 40 mr/hr with 2 in.

+of lead.
+Dose rates 1 ft from the 8 in. lead walls at the north and south ends of the sodium equipment room \sim 50 mr/hr.
 The shielding for the sodium loop is shown in Figs. 2.32, 2.33, and 2.34.

-The 40 mr/hr dose rate estimated for the boiler room is considered acceptable, since routine boiler servicing requires that personnel enter the room for only a few minutes during each 8 hr shift.
+The 40 mr/hr dose rate estimated for the boiler room is considered acceptable since routine boiler servicing requires that personnel enter the room for only a few minutes during each eighthour shift.